2023 Best Physical Sciences Schools in Georgia

 The average amount in student loans that physical sciences majors at UGA take out is $24,990.

-You’ll be in good company if you decide to attend University of West Georgia.
-It ranked #3 on our 2023 Best Physical Sciences Schools in Georgia list.
-University of West Georgia is a large public school located in the town of Carrollton.
+You’ll join some of the best and brightest minds around you if you attend University of West Georgia.
+The school came in at #3 on this year’s Best Physical Sciences Schools in Georgia list.
+University of West Georgia is a large public school located in the fringe town of Carrollton.

 On average, physical sciences graduates from University of West Georgia take out $27,334 in student loans while working on their degree.